nicoleku8/Q-learning_note/Q-learning.md

 | **8.
 Update Target Network** | Occasionally, the agent updates its helper network to keep learning stable. |
 | **Loop** | This process is repeated over many steps so the agent can keep learning better strategies. |

+### Atari Breakout

-### Step 1. **Initialize Components**
+#### Step 1. **Initialize Components**

-The training begins by setting up key components.
-A **Replay Buffer** `D` is created to store the agent’s past transitions in the form `(state, action, reward, next state)`.
-Two neural networks are initialized: the **Main Q-Network** with randomly initialized parameters `θ`, and a **Target Q-Network** with parameters `θ⁻`, which is initially a copy of the main network.
+Training a Deep Q-Learning agent for Atari Breakout begins by setting up the foundational components.
+A **Replay Buffer** `D` is initialized to store the agent’s experiences in the form of transitions `(state, action, reward, next state)`.
+These transitions will later be sampled during training.
+Alongside the buffer, two neural networks are created: the **Main Q-Network**, which is trained to predict Q-values, and the **Target Q-Network**, which is initially a copy of the main network and used to provide stable learning targets.
+The weights of the Main Q-Network are randomly initialized.

-### Step 2. **Preprocess Game Input**
+#### Step 2. **Preprocess Game Input**

-The agent receives raw game frames, which are first converted to grayscale and resized to `84 × 84` pixels.
-To capture movement, the last 4 frames are stacked, forming an input tensor of shape `4 × 84 × 84`.
-This preprocessed input is fed into a CNN-based Q-network, which outputs Q-values for each possible action: move left, move right, or do nothing.
+Atari Breakout provides RGB game frames that are large and high-resolution.
+To simplify the input and speed up training, each frame is first converted to grayscale and resized to `84 × 84` pixels.
+Then, to help the agent understand movement — such as the speed and direction of the ball — the last 4 frames are **stacked** into a single input tensor of shape `4 × 84 × 84`.
+This tensor captures short-term temporal dynamics.
+The stacked input is passed through a **convolutional neural network (CNN)**, which outputs a Q-value for each possible action the agent can take.

-### Step 3. **Action Selection (Exploration vs. Exploitation)**
+#### Step 3. **Action Selection (Exploration vs. Exploitation)**

-To balance learning and exploration, the agent follows an **ε-greedy policy**.
-With probability `ε`, it selects a random action to explore the environment.
-Otherwise, it chooses the action with the highest predicted Q-value to exploit what it has learned.
-The value of `ε` starts high and gradually decreases, encouraging exploration early and more confident decisions later.
+In Breakout, the agent can perform one of three discrete actions: **move left**, **move right**, or **do nothing** (keep the paddle still).
+To decide which action to take, the agent follows an **ε-greedy policy**.
+Early in training, it chooses actions randomly with a high value of ε (e.g., 1.0), ensuring broad exploration of the state space.
+Over time, ε decays (e.g., to 0.1), and the agent begins exploiting what it has learned by selecting the action with the highest predicted Q-value.
+This balance helps the agent discover effective strategies while avoiding premature convergence.

-### Step 4. **Play and Store Experience**
+#### Step 4. **Play and Store Experience**

-Once an action is chosen, the agent performs it in the environment, receives a reward, and observes the next state.
-This experience `(sₜ, aₜ, rₜ, sₜ₊₁)` is then saved in the Replay Buffer `D`, allowing the agent to reuse it later during training.
+After selecting an action, the agent executes it in the Breakout game environment.
+Depending on the outcome, it receives a **reward** — for example, hitting a brick yields a positive reward, while missing the ball may give no reward or a penalty.
+The agent also observes the **next state**, which becomes the basis for the next decision.
+The full transition — including the original state, the action taken, the reward, and the resulting next state — is stored in the **Replay Buffer**.
+This buffer will later provide a diverse set of experiences for training the Q-network.

-### Step 5. **Sample Mini-Batch & Compute Targets**
+#### Step 5. **Sample Mini-Batch & Compute Targets**

-At each training step, the agent randomly samples a batch of past transitions from the Replay Buffer.
-These samples are used to compute target Q-values, which guide how the network should update its predictions to better match expected outcomes.
-Random sampling ensures a mix of diverse and uncorrelated experiences, helping the network generalize more effectively.
+To train the network, the agent randomly samples a batch of past transitions from the Replay Buffer.
+Random sampling helps break the correlation between consecutive frames, which could otherwise destabilize learning.
+For each sampled transition, the agent computes a **target Q-value**, which estimates how good a given action was based on the next state.
+These targets are then compared to the Q-values predicted by the Main Q-Network, and the difference (loss) is used to update the network’s parameters via gradient descent.
+This process repeats continuously, allowing the agent to learn how to maximize its cumulative reward over time.

 >  ### Did you notice how the Replay Buffer is used here?